 Japanese Street Fashion

-The next important source of inspiration for Japanese designers is the street fashion culture.
+The next important source of inspiration for Japanese designers is street fashion culture.

-While extreme Japanese street subcultures still exist, the more accessible fashion trends have appeared on the streets of Tokyo and the looks are generally more toned-down.
+While extreme Japanese street subcultures still exist, more accessible fashion trends have appeared on the streets of Tokyo, and the looks are generally more toned down.
 Shoichi Aoki, the famous photographer, captured most of these trends in FRUiTS, a magazine for street-fashion enthusiasts, which reached its peak in the ‘90s.

 Today, even global fashion retailers are inspired by Japanese street style trends.
-Unlike the Western fashion trends, constructed by Instagram, celebrities, and fast fashion chains, in Japan, designers rely heavily on the street style.
+Unlike Western fashion trends, constructed by Instagram, celebrities, and fast fashion chains, designers rely heavily on street style in Japan.

-Cosplay (short for costume and play) refers to the trend of wearing costumes of a particular theme or character, for example of Japanese anime.
+Cosplay (short for costume and play) refers to the trend of wearing costumes of a particular theme or character, for example, in Japanese anime.

 Over the past few years, cosplay spread outside the realm of manga and anime characters, thanks to events like ComicCon and FanimeCon with themes from American pop culture and Hollywood movies.

 The De-Construction Movement